stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 * The `arrdate` or arrival date is stored as an SAS numeric date.
 This means it indicates the number of days either before (negative values) or after (positive values) the 1st of January, 1960.
 * There are fields that are codified but have no reference data in the `I94_SAS_Labels_Description.SAS` file.
 The fields include (but are not limited to): `occup`, `entdepa`, `entdepd`, and `entdepu`.
 * Less than 0.01% of records in the sample dataset do not have an `i94mode` value.
 But more than 99% of records do not have an `occup` value, `insnum` value or an `entdepu` value.
 The nulls are unlikely missing values and more than likely have a meaning.
 Nevertheless, these aren't necessary for our project's analytics use cases.
 * However, 13.38% of records do not have a `gender` value.
 These will need to be filled in.
-Since we can't infer the gender, we could fill it in with an "O" for "Other".
+Since we can't infer the gender, we could fill it in with a "U" for "Unknown".
 * The parquet file-based sample dataset provided alone was very large.
 We cannot clean and aggregate this data on a single machine.

 ### Airport Codes Data